Child Psychology Internship

 Children’s - Minneapolis:

-The Psychology department provides both inpatient medical and outpatient mental health/behavioral medicine services to children and families.
-In addition, outpatient specialty opportunities available for intern training include Hematology-Oncology Clinic, Cystic Fibrosis Team, Cleft & Craniofacial Clinic, and Velocardiofacial (VCF) Clinic.
+Psychologists and trainees provide both inpatient medical and outpatient mental health/behavioral health services to children and families.
+In addition, outpatient specialty opportunities available for intern training include Hematology-Oncology Clinic, Cystic Fibrosis Team, and the Cleft & Craniofacial Clinic.
 Diagnostic, consultative, intervention, and liaison services for pediatric medical patients and their families are also provided through interdisciplinary teams.
+Specific services include diagnostic assessment, intervention, and psychological evaluations with all ages (developmental through young adult).

 Children’s - St. Paul:

-The Psychology program in St. Paul provides a variety of mental health services for children, adolescents, and their families across a continuum of health care settings.
+The Psychology program in St. Paul provides a variety of mental and behavioral health services for children, adolescents, and their families, both outpatient and inpatient.
 This is a multi-disciplinary department including clinical psychologists, psychiatry, and pediatric nurse practitioners.
-Specific services provided include diagnostic assessment and therapy for emotional and behavioral problems, as well as school-related problems such as learning disabilities and ADHD.
-Consultation-liaison services are also provided to the inpatient medical units and a number of medical specialty services, including Hematology-Oncology and Diabetes.
+Diagnostic, consultative, intervention, and liaison services for pediatric medical patients and their families are also provided through interdisciplinary teams.
+Consultation-liaison services are also provided to the inpatient medical units and a number of medical specialty services, including Diabetes.